dboddie-canonical-work/disgorged-docs/choosing-a-security-model.rst

 Debugging
 ~~~~~~~~~

 If your app has failed to start or behaves incorrectly, you may be missing some interfaces.
-Check :ref:``journalctl -xe`` for a possible explanation, then refer to the interfaces in the `reference documentation <supported-interfaces>`.
+Check ``journalctl -xe`` for a possible explanation, then refer to the interfaces in the :ref:`reference documentation <supported-interfaces>`.
 Add any missing interfaces to your ``plugs`` definition, rebuild your snap, and test again.

 If no explanation can be found, ask for assistance on the `Snapcraft Forum <https://forum.snapcraft.io/c/snap>`__.
 Be sure to include any relevant details, such as the contents of log files and any error messages printed on the terminal.